Herbs for Women in Their 30s: Strength & Hormones

 Herbs were chosen accordingly.

-Were women in their 30s considered fertile in folklore?
+Why were women in their 30s considered “strong-blooded” in traditional cultures?